VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

 ___

 + **<u>Heart Stake</u>:**
-Tank buster on the two players with the highest emnity dealing <span class='magic'>magical damage</span> and applying a <span class='speDebuff'>Bleed</span> debuff that last 15 seconds.
+Tank buster on the two players with the highest enmity dealing <span class='magic'>magical damage</span> and applying a <span class='speDebuff'>Bleed</span> debuff that last 15 seconds.
 The target for the first hit is set when the cast starts and aim at the top enmity player.
 The target for the second hit is set when the cast is done and aim at the second player in the enmity list.
-Thus, swaping Tanks during the cast will result in both hits on the same player.
+Thus, swapping Tanks during the cast will result in both hits on the same player.

 ___